Written by Jenni Bowman-Day

 - Finally, remember to reassure them that you are okay.

-Putting together these tips has made me realize how difficult it is to explain to children what a chronic illness or disability is, and how difficult Essential Tremor is to logicise.
-In fact, it’s made me think that by the time my sons bless me with grandchildren, that perhaps I need to have worked out how to explain my Essential Tremor.
-Perhaps now then, would be a good time to develop my literary and artistic skills, in order to create a children’s book explaining tremors – watch this space for the book promotion!
+Putting together these tips has made me realize how difficult it is to explain to children what a chronic illness or disability is, and how difficult Essential Tremor is to explain.
+It’s made me think that by the time my sons bless me with grandchildren, perhaps I need to have worked out how to explain my Essential Tremor.
+Perhaps now then, would be a good time to develop my literary and artistic skills, to create a children’s book explaining tremors – watch this space for the book promotion!
 Maybe I’ll call it “Grandma’s hand isn’t doing what her brain is telling it”, or “why are your hands shaking, Grandma?”